-Welcome to the Faculty of Arts and Social Sciences
+Welcome to Arts, Psychology and Social Sciences

 Backseat drivers are more helpful than you think (14 July 2020)

 Having a passenger in the car can make a trip safer and more enjoyable, compared to driving alone, according to research by University of Waikato psychology professors Samuel Charlton and Nicola Starkey.

 Emma Dalton's new role with Recreate NZ, a provider of social and recreational services to the disability community, is good fit for the Tauranga sociology student who wants to make a difference in the lives of others.

 Recession hits Māori and Pasifika harder.
 They must be part of planning New Zealand's COVID-19 recovery (20 May 2020)

 As schools and businesses reopen and attention shifts to the longer-term repercussions of the COVID-19 pandemic, it is critical that Māori be involved in decision making more equitably than has so far happened.